LHNCBC/lforms/form_definition.md

 # Form Definition Format

-The forms rendered by the LForms widget are defined in a JSON format, an example of which can be seen in [sample-data.js](app/data/sample-data.js).
+The forms rendered by the LForms widget are defined in a JSON format, examples of which can be seen in the __app/data__ directory.
 Note that LForms also provides APIs for importing forms defined in the FHIR Questionnaire format.
 (See the [documentation](http://lhncbc.github.io/lforms/) for details.)
 The basic structure (some of which is optional) is shown below, followed by comments